Seattle Cerebral Palsy Lawyers

 If your child was diagnosed with cerebral palsy due to a birth injury in Washington, follow these crucial legal steps.
 First, collect all medical records related to your child's birth and diagnosis.
 These documents are vital for establishing a timeline and identifying any deviations from standard medical practices.

 File your claim within the statute of limitations in Washington.
 Acting promptly is essential.
 Once the claim is filed, additional evidence such as expert testimonies and witness statements will be gathered to build a robust case.
+It is crucial to work with a legal team that prioritizes strategic planning and timely action to maximize the chances of a favorable outcome.

 Finally, your attorney will negotiate with the responsible parties and their insurance companies for a fair settlement.
-If a satisfactory settlement isn't reached, they are prepared to take the case to court to secure the compensation your family deserves.
+If a satisfactory settlement isn't reached, they are prepared to take the lawsuit to court to secure the compensation your family deserves.
 Contact our Seattle cerebral palsy lawyers at Schroeter Goldmark & Bender for a free consultation.

 Why You Should Hire an Experienced Cerebral Palsy Birth Injury Attorney

 Pursuing a lawsuit on behalf of a child affected by cerebral palsy can be a daunting prospect, but the benefits of taking legal action may be significant.
 A successful lawsuit can provide your family with the financial compensation they need to cover current and future costs associated with your child’s injury, such as medical treatments, physical therapy, and specialized equipment.
-Filing a claim can also be an important way of holding accountable those responsible for your baby’s injury and preventing similar incidents from occurring again in the future.
+Filing a claim can also be an important way of holding those responsible for your baby’s injury accountable and preventing similar incidents from occurring again in the future.

 When a parent believes that their child’s cerebral palsy was caused by medical malpractice, it is important to have an experienced birth injury attorney on your side.
 At Schroeter Goldmark & Bender, we have over 50 years of experience helping Washington families with their legal needs.
 We believe that families deserve justice when their children are injured due to medical negligence.
+By choosing us, you not only gain access to seasoned legal professionals but also a team committed to compassionate client service and thorough case preparation.
+We strive to provide our clients with a transparent legal process, explaining every step we take and offering regular updates, so families feel involved and informed throughout the entire legal journey.
+Our dedication to our clients goes beyond the courtroom as we work tirelessly to ensure they feel supported and heard as they navigate these difficult circumstances.

 Causes of Cerebral Palsy